Getting started with Tehama Administration

 When you have completed all the steps and tasks outlined in this guide, Tehama will be operational, and Desktop users and service providers will have configured accounts.

-Authorized Service Providers will be able to manage resources and customers will have full control over access to their data and their Room in Tehama, including Tehama Desktop session recordings (see Desktop Session Auditing).
+Authorized Service Providers will be able to manage resources and customers will have full control over access to their data and their Enclave in Tehama, including Tehama Desktop session recordings (see Desktop Session Auditing/Recordings User Guide).

 For more information on:

-- Organization Member Administration - see the Organization User Guide.
+- Organization Membership Administration - see the Organization User Guide.

-- Room Member Administration - see the Room Membership User Guide.
+- Enclave Membership Administration - see the Enclave Membership User Guide.

 - for Firewall Rules: see the Firewall Rules User Guide.